Curriculum Intent Statement: 2022-2023

 In turn this fosters a learning environment which is innovative and engaging.
 An enriched vocabulary enables a better understanding of concepts and ideas.
 Deliberate practice of oracy skills enables students to communicate clearly and articulately which in turn raises life chances.

-Subjects studied in Year 7, 8 and 9 include: English, Maths, Science, V.O.I.C.E (Values, Oracy, Identity, Citizenship, Expression), IT & Computing, Food Technology, Textiles, Resistant Materials, Spanish, French, Humanities, Art, Music, Drama, and P.E.
+Subjects studied in Year 7, 8 and 9 include: English, Maths, Science, V.O.I.C.E (Values, Oracy, Identity, Citizenship, Expression), IT & Computing, Design & Technology, Cooking and Nutrition, Spanish, French, Humanities, Art, Music, Drama, and P.E.

 Our V.O.I.C.E enables students to learn, understand and develop fundamental oracy skills for life whilst building cultural capital.
 British Values themes underpin the content through which these skills are advanced.
-VOICE is planned and delivered by the Humanities faculty at year 7 and 9 with the oracy framework also embedded in the year 8 MFL cultural capital curriculum; this is to strengthen cross-faculty links and ingrain explicit oracy learning and teaching through our KS3 curriculum.
+VOICE is planned and delivered by the Humanities faculty at year 7 with the oracy framework also embedded in the year 8 MFL cultural capital curriculum; this is to strengthen cross-faculty links and ingrain explicit oracy learning and teaching through our KS3 curriculum.
 The faculty of Design and Technology cover the National Curriculum over a three year journey.
 The subjects of cooking and nutrition and textiles are taught for an hour a week for three half terms each in year 7 and 8.
 Product Design is taught for an hour a week in year 7 & 8.
 In year 9, Cooking and Nutrition is taught for one hour a week and Design and Technology (Product Design and Textiles) is taught for one hour a week.
 In the Arts, Drama, Music and Art are taught for one hour a week in year 7 and 8.
 In Year 9, each subject is interleaved and taught for four half terms each.
 Students are therefore at different points throughout the year.
 Interleaving requires students to access previous knowledge to make links between different topics, enhancing memory recall as a result.

 Aspirational Groupings in Year 7, 8 and 9: